oconnor663/jacko.io/posts/async_intro.md

 }
 ```

 This also doesn't work!
-What we're seeing is that futures don't automatically
+What we're seeing is that futures don't do any work "in
-do any work "in the background".
-Instead, they do their work when we await
+the background".[^tasks] Instead, they do their work when we `.await` them, and
-them, so if we await them one-at-a-time, they'll do their work one-at-a-time.
+if we `.await` them one-at-a-time, they do their work one-at-a-time.
+Somehow
-Somehow, `future::join_all` is letting us await all of them at once.
-We'll see
+`join_all` was helping us await all of them at once.

-how in Part One.
+[^tasks]: "Tasks" are futures that run in the background.
+We'll get to tasks in
+    [Part Two].

+[Part Two]: async_tasks.html

+So, we've built up quite a big pile of mysteries here.
+Let's start solving
+them.

 ---